 What Is an AI Tool?

 An AI tool is a software application that uses artificial intelligence to complete tasks that normally need human thinking.
-These tasks may include writing, editing, coding, researching, summarizing, designing, planning, translating, or recognizing patterns.
+These tasks may include writing, editing, coding, researching, summarising, designing, planning, translating, or recognising patterns.

 Most modern AI tools use technologies linked with artificial intelligence, natural language processing, and machine learning.
 In simple words, they learn from large amounts of data and then respond to user prompts.